askiggy/iggy-enrich-python/README.md

 You can find our Data README [here](https://www.askiggy.com/place-data-readme) and our Data Dictionary [here](https://docs.google.com/spreadsheets/d/1TtVr1glydr9-ne-28sRIlLKG2ZEqom-oOvKR1kOZ034/edit?usp=sharing).
 ## Contact us

-For questions or issues with using this code, please [add a New Issue](https://github.com/askiggy/iggy-enrich-python/issues/new) or [start a Discussion]() and we'll respond as quickly as possible.
+For questions or issues with using this code, please [add a New Issue](https://github.com/askiggy/iggy-enrich-python/issues/new) and we'll respond as quickly as possible.

 To get access to Iggy sample data please contact us [here](https://www.askiggy.com/contact)!